GOMX-3 (GomSpace Express-3)

 The ADS-B receiving payload on the GOMX-3 satellite consists of a helical antenna deployed after launch, providing a 10 dB gain at the desired 1090 MHz frequency.
-Furthermore, the payload is comprised of an RF front end interfacing with the antenna, a FPGA (Field Programmable Gate Array) used as receiver and a Main Controller handling data acquired by the system and transmitting it for storage in the spacecraft memory.
+Furthermore, the payload is comprised of an RF front end interfacing with the antenna, an FPGA (Field Programmable Gate Array) used as a receiver and a Main Controller handling data acquired by the system and transmitting it for storage in the spacecraft memory.
 Signal decoding is provided by the FPGA, receiving and digitizing the ADS-B signal blocks that consist of a preamble for time synchronization and 112 bits of data sent at a symbol rate of 1 MHz.

 Note: The ADS-B payload was also flown on GOMX-1, launched on Nov.
 21, 2013.
 The ADS-B payload is described in the GOMX-1 file.

 The RF front-end provides amplification and initial down-conversion of the signal.
-To compensate for the increased path-loss due to the receiver location in space in contrast to the 80 NM nominal range of the system, the RF front-end has carefully been designed to provide the required sensitivity to be able to decode the signal.
+To compensate for the increased path loss due to the receiver location in space in contrast to the 80 NM nominal range of the system, the RF front-end has carefully been designed to provide the required sensitivity to be able to decode the signal.

 In Figure 2, the following components are considered to be part of the payload (Ref.
 15)

 NanoCom ADS-B is an update of the hardware which flew aboard GOMX-1.
-Hardware and software updates make it more resilient to single event upsets.
+Hardware and software updates make it more resilient to single-event upsets.
 GOMX-3 collects the ADS-B signals using a deployable helix antenna located on the body +Z face.

 NanoCom SDR (aka SOFT) is a software-defined radio built around the Xilinx Zynq Z7030 FPGA.
 A single FPGA daughterboard may be augmented with up to 3 Front End Modules which may interface to multiple antennas each.
 GOMX-3 uses one Front End Module connected to an L-band patch antenna located on the -Z face of the satellite.